-The 2018 training conference format will feature in-depth workshops and training sessions over a three and a half day period.
+The 2022 conference format will feature in-depth workshops and training sessions over a three-and-a-half-day period.
 Presentations will be twenty-five minutes in length, with five minutes for questions.
 Presentations will be grouped into similar-topic sessions and moderated by members of the ALERT User’s Group Board of Directors.
-Training workshops will be sixty to ninety minutes in length.
+The vendor workshops will be sixty to ninety minutes in length.

 - GIS applications in forecasting

 - Advances in forecast run-off models

 - Use of severe weather forecasts in flood response programs

 Flood Warning System Design, Operations, Maintenance and Repair

 - Designing and operating effective local and regional flood warning systems

 - Proper equipment maintenance and calibration to improve system reliability